buildingBuild/Soundify/README.md

 # Soundify
-A Music Application  that lets users manage songs in a playlists
+A Music Application  that lets users manage songs in a playlists and simulate playing music

 ---Key functions----